Cottage | 4 bedrooms | sleeps 8

 |Further details indoors|

-The kitchen has a handy breakfast bar which seats two.
-There is a washing machine and tumble dryer in the utility room, with a clothes rack available.
-Several other clothes airers are available throughout the property, and there is plenty of space for coats and muddy boots in both the entrance porch and the utility room.
+Wet weather isn't a problem - there's a washing machine and tumble dryer in the utility room, with several clothes airers available, and there is plenty of space for coats and muddy boots in both the entrance porch and the utility room.

 Note: There are two steps at the front door, with handrails to aid guests of restricted mobility.